Timecop (franchise): Comics

 Mike Richardson, the founder of Dark Horse Comics, wrote a three-issue story titled "Time Cop: A Man Out of Time".
 The story was included in issues No. 1–3 of the Dark Horse Comics anthology series in 1992.
 Richardson developed the story, while the comic was written by Mark Verheiden and drawn by Ron Randall.
 The plot of the comic differs from film's plot, but Max Walker is the protagonist of both works.

 Richardson and Verheiden went on to write the screenplay for the film.
 They also published a two-issue comic book adaptation of the film in September 1994, coinciding with the film's release.

 Novels

+S.D.
+Perry wrote a novelization of the original Universal Pictures Timecop film in 1994.

-Dan Parkinson wrote an adventure trilogy based on the Timecop series, covering Jack Logan's further hunts for rogue time travellers who try to alter the past.
-Published by Del Rey Books, the trilogy consisted of The Scavenger (August 1998), Viper's Spawn (September 1998) and Blood Ties (March 1999).
+Dan Parkinson wrote an adventure trilogy based on the Timecop series, covering Jack Logan's further hunts for rogue time travelers who try to alter the past.
+Published by Del Rey Books, the trilogy consisted of Viper's Spawn (August 1998), The Scavenger (September 1998), and Blood Ties (March 1999).

+The first book in the trilogy, Viper's Spawn, follows Jack Logan as he finds out the Nazis have discovered new time travel technologies and are disrupting the timeline by altering the past.
+Jack is then tasked with hunting down and investigating the current situation.
+This leads him to many threats and adventures through time as he battles enemies from many different timelines ranging from pirates, slavers, and the kingpin threat Viper's Nest.

+The second book, The Scavenger, follows Jack Logan on another adventure as this time the treat to the timeline is a thief who has access to time travel technology and is stealing from different points in time.
+Jack peruses the thief in different time periods such as the 1945 B-25 bomber incident, and the Old West.

+The final book in the Jack Logan trilogy follows Jack as he is informed that there are criminals traveling back in time to alter key moments in history, with the criminals targeting Stalin and Franklin D. Roosevelt.
+Among the midst of the other threats, Jack finds out that he himself is being erased from history, where no one has any memory of him.